intel/intel-qs/README.md

 with Intel compilers and [`-march=native`](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) with GNU compilers.

-### Enable Python binding (only available without MPI)
+### Enable Python binding

-By default, whenever MPI is disabled, the building process includes the Python binding for Intel-QS.
+By default, the compilation does not include the the Python binding for Intel-QS.
 The binding code uses the Pybind11 library which needs to be installed via 'conda' (and not simply with pip) to include the relevant information in CMake.
 See [this page](https://github.com/pybind/pybind11/issues/1628) for more info on this issue.

-To disable the Python wrap, even without MPI, set the CMake option selection to `-DIqsPython=OFF`.
+To enable the Python wrap set the CMake option selection to `-DIqsPython=OFF`.
+This option works also with the MPI buile enabled.

 ### Unit test